cosmicvarta/cosmicvarta.github.io/_pages/writers.md

 #### Here are a few guidelines we expect authors to follow before submitting their articles:
 >
-- The article should be a concise verison of the recently accepted/published paper, intented for the general audience.
+- The article should be a concise version of the recently accepted/published paper, intended for the general audience.
 We do not expect technical language.
 The articles will go through an editorial review by our team and the articles not meeting the criteria will generally need to be revised before being published here.
 - The submitted article must be about a paper accepted/published within the last 6 months only.
 However, we also accept review type papers, intended for the general audience, where this limit does not apply.
-- The submission here should not be published elsewhere or being considered for publication elsewhere.
+- The submission here should not be published or being considered for publication elsewhere.
 The responsibility lies with the author to ensure that the article submitted here is original.
 - Figures are welcome in the article.
 However, the author has to ensure that the figures do not violate any copyright regulations and prior permisison is available in order to be used here.
 Note that figures available within arXiv often come with a Creative Commons (CC) license.
 - The authors will be contacted with a form where they may upload the article and related figures/other material.
 Do not forget to provide the link to the originally published/accepted paper.
 >